EricArcher/banter/README.md

 * Detector names and detector predictor column names in `new.data` submitted to `predict()` are first checked to make sure at least one detector from model is present.
 * Detectors missing in `new.data` for `predict()` will automatically have all species detector probabilities and detector proportions set to 0.
 * Added validation option to `predict()` if `species` column exists in `new.data`
+* Default value for num.cores has been set to 1.

 ### version 0.9.3 (on CRAN)